Mountain Meadows Association

 Chapter XXIII is on the Mountain Meadows Massacre

-Joseph Smith, The Prophet And His Progenitors For Many Generations On-line book by Lucy Smith, the mother of Joseph Smith
+Joseph Smith, The Prophet And His Progenitors For Many Generations

-Engraving of the Mountain Meadow
+Recollections of the Mountain Meadows Massacre

 Trails